 The Ministry of Transportation conducts audits of commercial motor vehicles as a result of ongoing reviews of traffic tickets, CVOR violations and accidents for commercial vehicles.

 The legislation allows the Ministry of Transportation to conduct a CVOR facility audit at anytime.

 CVOR Audits are normally conducted when a carrier’s overall violation rate exceeds fifty (50) percent, whereupon the Ministry of Transportation’s auditor will review the carrier’s documents related to;

-A score of 50% must be reached in the categories of Maintenance and Hours of Service in order for the carrier to pass the audit.
-If the carrier fails the CVOR audit, that carrier’s safety rating will be downgraded to “Conditional” which can seriously impact the carrier’s insurance premiums.
+A score of at least fifty (50) percent must be reached in the categories of Maintenance and Hours of Service in order for the carrier to pass the audit.